milenamartinezp/milenamartinezp/README.md

  <img align="right" alt="Image: Freepik.com" src="Image1.jpg" width="450" height="450" />

-### I'm an enthusiastic Data Analyst 👩🏻‍💻📊
+## I'm an enthusiastic Data Analyst 👩🏻‍💻📊
-### I started my journey in the data world 3 years ago, and I'm still working on it.

 - 📚 I'm currently pursuing my Post-Graduate Certificate in Marketing Research and Analytics @Centennial College
 - 📁 I'm developing my portfolio with all the data projects I have been working on